 - Blood pressure

-When a lie detection test is performed, the examiner hooks up multiple sensors to the subject’s body to record these changes.
+When performing a lie detection test, the examiner hooks up multiple sensors to the subject’s body to record these changes.
 The physiological data is tracked and reproduced on a paper graph or on a computer.
 Significant increases in one or more of the functions measured could indicate that a person is lying.
 However, it requires a skilled examiner to correctly interpret the results.

 The examiner will require the subject to sit in a chair with feet flat on the ground and arms resting on arm rests.
 It is then necessary to apply a number of sensors to the subject’s body, usually on the arm, one or more fingers, and the upper body.
 Each sensor measures a particular physiologic function.
 For example, a cuff on the arm measures blood pressure, sensors on the fingers measure perspiration, and the sensors on the upper body measure pulse and breathing rate.